twisted/pydoctor/docs/source/codedoc.rst

         class CapSys(object): # ignored
             ...

-..
-But sometimes pydoctor can be better off analysing the ``TYPE_CHECKING`` blocks and should
-.. stick to the runtime version of the code instead.
+But sometimes pydoctor can be better off analysing the ``TYPE_CHECKING`` blocks and should stick to the runtime version of the code instead.

-..
-You can instrut pydoctor do to such things with a custom system class.

-.. .. code:: python

-..     class MySystem(model.System):
-..         eval_if = {'my_mod':{'TYPE_CHECKING':False}}
+See the :ref:`Tweak ifs branch priorities <tweak-ifs-branch-priority>` section for more informatons about how to handle this kind of corner cases.